Constantinople: History of the Byzantine Capital

 But the city was not spared vicissitudes: revolts, earthquakes, sieges, and fires transformed it over the centuries, following or marking the tumultuous history of the Byzantine Empire.
 In 1203-1204, the diversion of the Fourth Crusade and the foundation of a brief Latin Empire constituted a rupture from which the Byzantine Empire, even though it reclaimed Constantinople, never fully recovered.
 The following two centuries, under the Palaiologos dynasty, were culturally brilliant but saw the empire gradually decline, both under external pressures and due to civil wars, internal conflicts, and the impact of the Black Death.

-The journey to Istanbul, capital of the Ottomans and of modern Turkey.
+The journey to Istanbul, capital of the Ottomans and of modern Turkey

 In 1453, Mehmed II conquered the city and made it the capital of the Ottoman Empire.
 The city entered its third age and, from an ancient Christian and medieval city, became a Turkish and Muslim metropolis dominating a vast empire.
 Constantinople – or according to its Turkish name, Istanbul, which became the sole usage from 1930 – was profoundly remodeled over the following centuries.
 Traditional Byzantine centers of power were abandoned in favor of the Topkapi Palace.
 The sultans covered the city with numerous monuments, many churches were converted into mosques or destroyed to build other monuments.
 Earthquakes and modernity also took their toll.
 In 1871, a railway line was built to the heart of the historic city, cutting through the remains of many Byzantine monuments: part of the maritime walls, the Bucoleon Palace, or the Mangana Palace were thus destroyed.